Let’s look at some CRAZY stats about people, their careers and how fulfilled they are.

 - Expandable: A vision shouldn’t be a finite destination… It’s sort of like when you’re driving on a flat road and you can only see so far but as you get further down the road, you continue to see the road in front of you.
 That’s how a vision is.
 Even when you hit your original goals, you’ll continue to think bigger.

-In the workshops that I’ve done of this topic, I find that this is the step that people struggle with the most… and it’s completely understandable.
+In the workshops that I’ve done about vision, I find that this is the step that people struggle with the most… and it’s completely understandable.

-Firstly, we don’t think about stuff like this until you’re feeling inspired or there’s a reason to think about it (like reading this article).
-Secondly, The idea of having a vision allows for a ton of possibility and makes it seem super abstract.
+Secondly, the idea of having a vision allows for a ton of possibility and makes it seem super abstract.

 Our job as empire builders is to pave the road for others to walk down and so we have to start somewhere.